JustynaPog/Skill-builder/README.md

 # 👋 About Me
 Hi!
 I'm Justyna Pogorzelska Hinc, a passionate cloud and DevOps enthusiast.
-This portfolio showcases my projects and experience gained through real-world scenarios while participating in a mentorship program and self-learning with modern cloud technologies.
+This portfolio showcases my projects and experience gained during the mentoring program and self-learning, focusing on DevOps practices and technologies

 ## 🔥 What I Learned
 As part of my development journey, I worked on: